manvirag/tech_learning_tinkering/golang/hld/problems/authenticate_session_login_system_learning/readme.md

 5. IDP send us decided response, with our hook api.
 6. We extract information and validate as per protocol and authenticate user.

-For more details about the saml protocol can refer differently
+For more details about the saml protocol can refer differently: \
+https://medium.com/@srkasthuri/demystifying-saml-misconfigurations-3874aa1097ff  or any other refercen